geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 For more information see the [user guide](https://docs.geoserver.org/2.25.x/en/user/community/rat/index.html).

-We'd like to thank Andrea Aime (GeoSolutions) for the development and NOAA for the sponsoring.
+We'd like to thank Andrea Aime (GeoSolutions) for the development and NOAA for sponsoring.

 ### Graticules for WMS maps

 The graticules community module, developed as part of [GEOS-11216](https://osgeo-org.atlassian.net/browse/GEOS-11216),  provides a datastore generating graticules for WMS maps, along with a rendering transformation that can be used to label them.
-The module can be used to draw a graticule in WMS maps, as well as to download them same as part of WFS (or in combination with the WPS download module).
+The module can be used to draw a graticule in WMS maps, as well as to download them as part of WFS (or in combination with the WPS download module).

 ![](/img/posts/2.25/graticule-store.png)